esp233/esp233.github.io/_pages/ongoing_project.md

 **Hou, J.** at *4S*, 2021.

-## China-based digital ecosystems and the World
+## China-based Digital Ecosystems and the World

 ### Provincialized Affordance between Two "Sister Apps" Taobao and AliExpress: An Alternative Globalization Strategy in Digital Platform Economy